CompSciGuyIT/hello-world/README.md

 ===========

 tutorial walkthrough
-Soone to be a full time computer science student!
+Soon to be a full time computer science student!
 Yay!